2019 Hyundai Santa Fe spy shots and video

 It’s too early to talk powertrains but expect the 3-row SUV to continue with a naturally-aspirated V-6 while the 2-row model should continue with inline-4 options.
 Front-wheel drive should continue to be standard on both, with all-wheel drive remaining an option.

-Potential rivals include the Ford Explorer, Honda Pilot, Kia Sorrento and Toyota Highlander, as well as newcomers such as the Volkswagen Atlas and yet-to-be-revealed Subaru Ascent.
+Potential rivals include the Ford Explorer, Honda Pilot, Kia Sorrento and Toyota Highlander, as well as newcomers such as the Volkswagen Atlas and recently revealed Subaru Ascent.
+Hyundai sister brand Kia is also expected to enter the fray with a production version of 2016's Telluride concept.

-Look for a debut in 2018, meaning we should see the vehicle arrive as a 2019 model.
+Look for a debut of the new Santa Fe later in 2018, meaning we should see the vehicle arrive as a 2019 model.

 Email This Page